Vantiva: 1982: Thomson SA and its expansion

-In 2004, Thomson set up a joint venture (TTE) with China's TCL, giving to TCL all manufacturing of RCA and Thomson television and DVD products and making TCL the global leader in TV manufacturing (Thomson still controlled the brands themselves and licensed them to TTE).
+In 2004, Thomson set up a joint venture with China's TCL named "TCL-Thomson Electronics" (TTE), giving to TCL all manufacturing of RCA and Thomson television and DVD products and making TCL the global leader in TV manufacturing (Thomson still controlled the brands themselves and licensed them to TTE).
 At the time, TCL was hailed as the first Chinese company to compete on the international stage with large international corporations.
 Thomson initially retained all marketing of TTE's products, but transferred that to TTE in 2005.
 In June 2005, the Videocon Group of India announced that it would acquire the color picture tube manufacturing business from Thomson SA for €240 million.
 In early 2010, Thomson sold the rights to manufacture RCA branded televisions to ON Corporation.

 In September 2005, Thomson first showed its Infinity camcorder.
 At the April 2006 launch, this was described as "a new line of IT-based acquisition, recording and storage devices."
 It was designed to end the stranglehold of proprietary products in this market, and was inspired by a Grass Valley executive's trip to Fry's Electronics in Burbank to buy a computer backup device.
 The product failed to take market share from the predominant players in News Acquisition, Sony and Panasonic.
 It was too heavy and used too much power, which reduced battery life and increased heat.
 Its production was discontinued in 2010.

-Also in 2005, Thomson marketing executive Nicholas de Wolff developed a plan for the creation of interactive Innovation centers, where early research projects could be demonstrated to industry leaders and clients in a close-up format, allowing for more strategic advanced product development.
-The centers (in Burbank, USA; Rennes, France; Hannover, Germany; and Beijing, China) were so successful, de Wolff and Thomson CTO, Jean-Charles Hourcade subsequently decided to launch the research demos at IBC and NAB trade shows, despite strong opposition from several business units.

 In February 2007, Thomson Multimedia's Technicolor Content Services division announced that it had invested in Indian animation studio Paprikaas to expand its entertainment services capabilities.
 In December 2007, Technicolor partnered with DreamWorks Animation to assist Paprikass in the "recruitment, training and development of top-tier animation talent".
 By January 2010, Technicolor had raised its ownership in Paprikaas to 100%.
 Following the acquisition, Technicolor's Indian offices in Delhi were merged into Paprikaas, and the resulting studio was rebranded Technicolor India in May 2010.